delve/aoc/README.md

 # Generalization from the original AOC framework
 ## Organization
-gopherHole: This may be a site, a class, as curriculum, etc. Some examples are below.
+gopherHole: This may be a site, a class, a curriculum, etc. Some examples are below.

 gopherTunnel: This is an optional subgrouping for another layer (or more) of shared code (EG to execute all available days for AOC for the year).

 gophercise: This is a single, atomic exercise that can be executed in isolation or as part of a set.
 It is a distinct package and thus avoiding name collisions.  (blatantly stolen from gophercises.com)

 ### Some examples
+#### Single tunnel
 A hole with a single tunnel, using [AoC](https://adventofcode.com/) as an example
 ```
 gopherHole: AOC
+    gopherTunnel: y2022
+        gophercise: d01
+        gophercise: d02
-gopherTunnel: year
+    gopherTunnel: y2023
+        gophercise: d01
-gophercise: day
+        gophercise: d02
 ```
+#### Multi-tunnel
 A multi-tunnel example, with fake books:
 ```
 gopherHole: bookstudies
     gopherTunnel: goOnCoding
         gopherTunnel: chapter5
             gophercise: exercise1
+            gophercise: exercise2
+    gopherTunnel: codeForDummies
+        gopherTunnel: chapterTheFirst
+            gophercise: obligatoryHelloWorld
 ```
+#### No tunnels
 A no-tunnel example with Project Euler:
 ```
 gopherHole: projectEuler
     gophercise: multiplesOf3Or5
 ```
-(or exercise1 to conform to [style guidelines](https://go.dev/blog/package-names))
+(or exercise1 to conform to [style guidelines](https://go.dev/blog/package-names) if you prefer, this framework is not dogmatic here)
+#### Mixed depth
+untested, not on roadmap, possibly functioning, or may be added later

 ## commands
 ```